 - Whether it makes sense to take a settlement offer or go to court

 There are free divorce forms available online to the public.
 One of the first things you should consider before attempting to represent yourself to minimize divorce costs is that you will most likely make tradeoffs to save on these costs.
 These tradeoffs can include:

 - Time is money

 - Your fair share

-Many of the free forms that are available online will include an affidavit of indigency.
-With these forms and the affidavit of indigency, someone who does not have money can file their divorce for free.
+Many of the free forms available online will include an affidavit of indigency.
+With these forms and the testimony of indigency, someone who does not have money can file their divorce for free.

 Where to Start

 You may want to start your self-representation journey by researching divorce law and procedure in one of the local law libraries.
 The following law libraries are available to the public: